 The laptop does not have a good battery life, though.
 The laptop only gets about 2 hours of gaming before running out of charge which is not good, even for a gaming laptop.

-The machine is also loaded with MSI bloatware, programs that MSI created that are preinstalled on the laptop.
+The gaming laptop is also loaded with MSI bloatware, programs that MSI created that are preinstalled on the laptop.
 Also, the speakers on the laptop are very quiet compared to other laptops.

-Acer Predator Triton 500 (A very good machine but the display is on the dim side)
+6. Acer Predator Triton 500 (A very good laptop for gaming but the display is on the dim side)

 Lots of RAM